feilen/vrchat-setup/README.md

 Simply enable notifications and the SteamVR overlay.
 While you're at it, enable online/offline notifications for VIPs (faved friends) and join/leave notifications for friends.
 No more accidentally abandoning someone at the front of a huge map!

+## Optional

+You can install https://github.com/fholger/vrperfkit for any GPU.
+Instead of the default settings, I would suggest setting the supersampling to 1.0 (off) and enabling CAS (contrast-adaptive sharpening).
+It will add a degree of grainyness/aliasing, especially to thin things like lasers, but at a huge boost in visual clarity.